 A: With Golf Industry Show exhibitors, sponsors and allied association support, GIS has fostered a more collaborative spirit and will continue embracing all golf course management aspects while recognizing contributions each stakeholder makes to golf.

-Q for Bel Jan (ASGCA): What does ASGCA’s increased role mean for Golf Industry Show attendees?
+Q for Bel Jan (ASGCA): What does ASGCA’s increased role mean for GIS attendees?

 A: The golf industry is growing in new ways, so more education for golf course decision makers is a must.
 GIS attendees will have the chance to learn more from golf course architects in both formal and informal settings.

-Q for Karnick (GCBAA): What does GCBAA’s increased role mean for Golf Industry Show attendees?
+Q for Karnick (GCBAA): What does GCBAA’s increased role mean for GIS attendees?

 A: GCBAA brings strength in not only numbers but experience.
 Our members average 20+ years of experience in the global golf business, while our staff’s dedication to education is unparalleled in the industry.
 The GCBAA works tirelessly to improve the golf industry as a whole and those efforts will carry through to the Golf Industry Show and its attendees.